Trump steps up competition with DeSantis in planning Iowa trip - ExBulletin

 Trump steps up competition with DeSantis in planning Iowa trip

-DES MOINES, Iowa (AP) Competition between Donald Trump and Ron DeSantis heats up as the former president plans a return trip to Iowa on the same day the Florida governor was already going to be in the kicking off state the Republican contest for the White House.
+Competition between Donald Trump and Ron DeSantis heats up as the former president plans a trip back to Iowa on the same day the Florida governor was already going to be in the state that will launch the Republican contest for the White House .

 A Trump campaign official said Saturday that the former president plans to be in Iowa on May 13 to headline an organizational rally at a sprawling park in downtown Des Moines.
 That’s when DeSantis was already scheduled to headline Iowa Rep. Randy Feenstra’s annual summer fundraiser in northwest Iowa and speak at a fundraiser. for a party later that night in Cedar Rapids.